-As of the date of this report, the Company does not believe that it will experience any issues related to existing covenants with its lenders.
-In all instances where the Company was not in compliance with its covenants as at December 31, 2020, it has received a waiver from its lender.
+As of the date of this report, the Company does not believe that it will experience any issues related to existing covenants with its mortgage lenders.
+In all instances where the Company was not in compliance with its covenants related to mortgage financing as at March 31, 2021, it has received a waiver from its lender.
 These waivers will also be in place for up to the next four quarters, where required.
-Should there be no further relief in restrictions and/or should government restrictions be renewed, the financial results of the Company could be materially affected.